amirahnasihah/hashnode-blog-posts/clbb3k7tr000008mdgblw9myk.md

 # What is Prompt

-Prompt engineering is a technique used to guide the AI to generate high-quality and relevant text, and by experimenting with different prompt structures and formats, you can improve the output of your own prompts.
+Prompt engineering is a technique used to guide AI to generate high-quality and relevant text, and by experimenting with different prompt structures and formats, you can improve the output of your own prompts.

 Sure, creating effective prompts for AI may be a challenge, especially for those new to prompt engineering.
 They may struggle to get the desired results from their AI, causing frustration and disappointment.
 But the good news is that anyone can learn how to talk to AI and generate impressive images.